For those who don’t smoke or vape but still want to get the health benefits of cannabis, juicing raw cannabis might be the answer.

 While much research has focused on THC and CBD, less is known about their acidic counterparts.

-Benefits of Juicing CannabisCannabis juice is believed to help with a wide range of health issues, including depression, anxiety, dementia, stroke, insomnia, fatigue, cancer, pain, diabetes and immune system disorders.
+Benefits of Juicing CannabisCannabis juice is believed to help with a wide range of health conditions, including depression, anxiety, dementia, stroke, insomnia, fatigue, cancer, pain, diabetes and immune system disorders.

 One advantage of juicing cannabis is the lack of psychoactive effects.
 Without the high, patients are able to ingest larger doses of cannabinoids than they usually would.